Why LINQ beats SQL

 var thirdPage = query.Skip(20).Take(10);

-When we enumerate thirdPage, LINQ to SQL translates the query (that we composed in two steps) into a single SQL statement optimized for the version of SQL Server to which it's connected.
+Only when we enumerate thirdPage will the query actually execute.
+In the case of LINQ to SQL or Entity Framework, the translation engine will convert the query (that we composed in two steps) into a single SQL statement optimized for the database server to which it's connected.

 Composability